 In 2018, New Harmony High School opened with a new model centering self-directed learning and a goal to restore harmony with the local environment.
 Building on an ongoing collaboration between New Harmony and the New Orleans Photo Alliance, this spring NOMA collaborated with local students to explore the fundamentals of photography and curating with some of the city’s foremost artists.
-The culmination of this project, What Is Harmony?, is on view to the public on an exterior fence to the Sydney and Walda Besthoff Sculpture Garden starting June 19.
+The culmination of this project, What Is Harmony?, is on view to the public on an exterior fence outside of the Sydney and Walda Besthoff Sculpture Garden starting this July.

 Central to New Harmony High’s vision is connecting with each other and the environment in order to restore a sense of balance that has been lost in coastal communities, and to find new ways of sustaining ourselves in an uncertain future.
 According to Charles Baptiste Whitaker, an English teacher at New Harmony who helped lead the project, “In a world ravaged by pandemic, overwhelmed by systemic injustices, and on the brink of catastrophic climate change, it’s clear we have to rethink how we interact with each other and the natural environment.”